 Who doesn’t love a comfy chair?
 The problem is, upholstery is a paradise for bed bugs and once they move in they can be nearly impossible to detect.
 Chances are the person selling the furniture will have vacuumed, or perhaps even dry cleaned, the piece.
 Unfortunately, neither vacuuming or dry cleaning is enough to totally kill off a bed bug colony.
 This is likely to be stragglers still lurking in the folds of the upholstery.
 There are some over the counter chemical treatments that claim to kill bed bugs on contact, however the success rate of these treatments is questionable at best.
 Even if they do work you’ll be left with a chair or sofa full of dead bed bugs and lingering chemical smell.
 So, unless you know the seller intimately (say a friend or relative) it’s probably best to avoid second hand upholstered furniture all together.

 Beware the Hard Sell

-The majority of second hand furniture sellers working out of a privately owned shop are honest vendors.
-That being said it’s always best to take what a seller tells you with a grain of salt.
+The majority of second hand furniture sellers are honest vendors.
+But it’s always best to take what a seller tells you with a grain of salt.
 Many will promise that the items they are selling are bed bug free, claiming they’ve taken the necessary steps to protect their customers.
 Still, the truth of the matter is, it’s extremely hard to be certain that a piece of second hand furniture is entirely free of pests.